-|Our Windows version||Windows 11|
+|Our Windows version||Windows 10|

 |How long we tested||1 week|

-|Number of tested tools||13|
+|Number of tested tools||17|

-Download and install the app to your Windows or macOS laptop and install it
+Download the program to your Windows or macOS laptop and install it

-Start the program and choose the disk or partition where the files were last seen
+Kick off the program and choose the disk where you will perform the recovery

 Data recovery software often saves recovered files in a specified directory which you can then access through Windows File Explorer.
 Disk Drill, for example, is one of the best data recovery programs around and includes a button at the end of the retrieval process that will open the folder where your recovered DRV files are located.